-On a holographic billboard a Japanese lady sips Spicy Metaverse flavor Mountain Dew and turns to smile, before abruptly glitching out to be replaced by anticorporate agitprop.
-In the street below a hardboiled detective sighs over a corpse with a grossly distorted head, the Funko Pop Killer's latest victim, while above a drone repeatedly blares, "A new life awaits you in the off-world bitcoin mines!"
+On a holographic billboard a Japanese lady sips the new flavor of Mountain Dew, Spicy Algorithm, and turns to smile before abruptly glitching out to be replaced by anticorporate agitprop.
+In the street below a hardboiled detective sighs over a corpse with a grossly distorted head, the latest victim of the Funko Pop Killer, while above a drone repeatedly blares, "A new life awaits you in the off-world crypto mines."

-Cyberpunk is a sci-fi subgenre born in the 1980s that's both an aesthetic, all neon light and rain-slick streets, and an ethos.
-A reaction to the kind of sci-fi more concerned with shiny spaceships than ordinary people, cyberpunk instead focuses on near-future urban nightmares where low-rent antiheroes twist technology to their own ends and fight to find space for themselves in the shadow of corporations who control everything.
+Cyberpunk is a sci-fi subgenre born in and very much about the 1980s, but it's started to feel distressingly relevant again in recent years.
+It's both an aesthetic—all neon light and rain-slick streets at night—and an ethos.
+A reaction to the kind of sci-fi more concerned with shiny spaceships than ordinary people, cyberpunk instead focuses on near-future urban nightmares where low-rent antiheroes twist technology to their own ends and fight to find space for themselves in the shadows.

-In videogames, the recent boom of interest in the genre had Cyberpunk 2077 as a mascot—until its underwhelming release.
-Even ignoring the bugs, Cyberpunk 2077 turned out to be a narratively unambitious game full of promising storylines and character arcs that fizzled out.
+In videogames, the recent boom of interest in the genre had Cyberpunk 2077 as a mascot—at least, until its underwhelming release.
+Even ignoring the bugs, Cyberpunk 2077 turned out to be a narratively unambitious game hampered by a race-against-time plot in conflict with its open world structure.

-Luckily for us, there are alternatives both old and new that explore what cyberpunk has been, and what it could mean for our times.
-From the classics of the 1990s and early 2000s through to the revivalist games of the 2010s, and the handful that kept hope alive during the dark times in-between, there's a wealth of cyberpunk more interesting than Cyberpunk 2077 out there.
-Here are the best.
+Luckily for us, there are alternatives both old and new that explore what cyberpunk has been, and what it could mean for our era.
+From the classics of the 1990s and early 2000s through to the revivalism of the late 2010s onward—and the handful that kept hope alive during the dark times in-between—there's a wealth of great cyberpunk games out there.
+Here are the best of them.

 The Classic Era

-Rookie cop Ray McCoy hunts rogue replicants on the rain-sodden streets of Los Angeles in this inventive point-and-click adventure.
-Though Blade Runner does riff a little heavily on the movie it's based on, that's kind of the appeal.
-What makes it worthwhile is the chance to explore a gorgeous recreation of Ridley Scott's influential work while listening to Vangelis.
+Ray McCoy hunts a group of rogue replicants on the rain-sodden streets of Los Angeles in this inventive point-and-click adventure.
+Though Blade Runner does riff heavily on the movie it's based on, that's kind of the appeal.
+What makes it worthwhile is having a chance to explore a gorgeous recreation of Ridley Scott's influential work while listening to Vangelis.
 Just walking out onto your balcony to look out over LA while the soundtrack soars is bliss.
-(An updated re-release from Nightdive is due sometime in 2022.)
+The "enhanced edition" released in 2022 was unfortunately a bit of a disaster.

 Release date: 1989 | Developer: Interplay Productions | Internet Archive